Bougiefever/BikeShareTutorial/tutorial-bikeshare-dataprep.md

 df.to_csv('Your Test Data File Path here')
 ```

+3. Replace `Your Test Data File Path here` with the path to the output file that will be created.

-Select **Run** from the top of the screen.
+Return to the **Azure Machine Learning Workbench** application and select **Run** from the top of the screen.
 The script is submitted as a **Job** on the local machine.
 Once the job status changes to __Completed__, the file has been written to the specified location.

 ## Substitute data sources